 The Nature Garden which is planted and tended by the campers has successfully produced an abundance of herbs and vegetables that are integrated into the Nature Program.
 Homemade Salsa and Vegetable Wraps are favorites from the vast assortment which have included: tomatoes, zucchini, peppers, cucumbers, potatoes, celery, corn, lettuce, broccoli, eggplant, swiss chard, green beans, and even strawberries!
 To flavor all these campers can harvest oregano, mint, basil, dill, and parsley.
 A smorgasbord for all!

-Our professional director oversees the certified instructors, who coach the campers using high quality recurve bows, feathered arrows and scored targets.
+Our professional director oversees the certified instructors, who coach the campers using high quality recurve bows, feathered arrows, protective arm guards and gloves and scorable targets.
 The range is designed to teach the fundamentals of archery for beginners, as well as to challenge the more advanced archers by varying distances and objects at which to aim.
-Our archery program follows the JOAD (Junior Olympic Archery Development) program of standards and awards certificates of achievement at the completion of each session.
+Our archery program follows the JOAD (Junior Olympic Archery Development) program of standards.

 If you are looking for a traditional sports program you will be surprised by what this activity is all about!
 Staff will concentrate on involving campers of all ages to increase their exercise levels in fun and fulfilling ways.
 No more sitting on the bench; this is a real life video game that will have the group running and laughing while playing some of their favorite games in unconventional ways.
 Anyone for a game of Quidditch?
 How about Frisbee Bowling?
 Campers will be surprised by the variety of choices from which they can choose for their daily activity all under the guise of FUN.
 It’s never too hot when there is water cannon target practice!
 We’ll keep the exercise stress free with noncompetitive rules.
 It’s like the days of neighborhood hide n’seek when everyone joined in and you made up the rules as you went along.
 What freedom for creativity that everyone will be able to enjoy!!